Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: Acknowledgements

 \section{Acknowledgements}

-An early version of this article was discussed with Adrien Deloro, and both authors would like to thank him for his insightful comments and suggestions from which this paper benefited significantly.
+An early version of this article was discussed with Adrien Deloro, and the authors would like to thank him for his insightful comments and suggestions from which this paper benefited significantly.
+The authors also thank the anonymous referee for a careful reading of the paper and many helpful suggestions.

 The two authors began discussing this work in January 2021; however, to start in earnest, it was necessary to wait until the first author's return to Lyon in June 2021 after the Turkish state finally agreed to return his passport to him.
 The first author thanks his coauthor for his frank efforts to keep him active in mathematics.
 Similar thanks go to Ayşe Berkman, Alexandre Borovik, Gregory Cherlin and Adrien Deloro.